Manchester Airport: History

 The airport saw rapid growth and expansion during the 1980s and 1990s, shaping the airport for the coming decades.
 Many of the developments made during this period remain in place or have only recently been altered following the introduction of the Manchester Transformation Project.
-Passenger numbers continued to grow, reaching the milestone of handing one million passengers a month for the first time in 1987.
+Passenger numbers continued to grow, reaching the milestone of handling one million passengers a month for the first time in 1987.
 This growth boosted expansion plans, including planning for a new terminal.
 The following year, in 1988 Manchester celebrated its Golden jubilee.

 Terminal A, which now forms part of Terminal 3, was opened by Diana, Princess of Wales in 1989.
 In 1993, Terminal 2 was officially opened by the Duke of Edinburgh along with the official opening of Manchester Airport station.
+The main passenger terminal was redesignate Terminal 1.
 From 1997 to 2001, a second runway was constructed, causing large-scale protests in Cheshire, especially in the village of Styal where natural habitats were disturbed and listed buildings demolished to make space for construction.

-During the early 2000s, British Airways scaled down operations from Manchester Airport with the sale of their BA Connect subsidiary to Flybe and the ending of their franchise agreement with GB Airways, a business subsequently sold to EasyJet.
-In October 2008, the daily New York–JFK service was terminated and in March 2013 the daily to London Gatwick was ended, although the service has resumed in recent years.
+During the early 2000s, British Airways scaled down operations from Manchester Airport with the sale of their BA Connect subsidiary to Flybe and the ending of their franchise agreement with GB Airways, a business subsequently sold to easyJet.
+In October 2008, the daily New York–JFK service was terminated and in March 2013 the daily to London–Gatwick was ended, although the service has resumed in recent years.

 Since taking over BA Connect's select routes, Flybe has gone on to add several more destinations.
 In 2012, Flybe introduced the "mini hub" concept co-ordinating the arrival and departure times of various domestic services throughout the day and thereby creating combinations such as Norwich–Manchester–Belfast, Glasgow–Manchester–Southampton and Edinburgh–Manchester–Exeter with conveniently short transfer times.